metarank/metarank/doc/howto/autofeature.md

-      --out  <arg>       path to an output config file -r, --ruleset  <arg>   set of rules to generate config: stable, all (optional, default=stable, values: [stable, all]) -h, --help             Show help message
+      --out  <arg>       path to an output config file -r, --ruleset  <arg>   set of rules to generate config: stable, all (optional, default=stable, values: [stable, all]) -c, --cat-threshold  <arg>   min threshold of category frequency, when its considered a catergory (optional, default=0.003) -h, --help             Show help message

 For all other tricks, consult the docs on https://docs.metarank.ai